Organ Transplant (cont.)

-How do I get on the waiting list?
+How do you get on the waiting list?

 The transplant center will notify you within 2 weeks of your evaluation to let you know whether you have been placed on the waiting list.
 If you have questions about your list status, contact the transplant center where you were evaluated.

 The goal of your care may shift to maintaining your comfort.
 Talk to your loved ones about the type of care you would like to receive.
-Discuss their expectations as well as your wishes, care needs, finances, and the needs of your family.
+Discuss their expectations as well as your wishes, care needs, and finances and the needs of your family.
 Your choices may change as your illness changes.